How to Fix the 'zsh compinit: insecure directories' Error on macOS

 Identifying the Insecure Directories

-To get more information about the insecure directories causing the problem, you can use the compaudit command:
+To find out which directories are causing the problem, use the compaudit command:

 $ compaudit